Long Term Archive

 USGS EROS offers medium and high resolution digital products for the National High Altitude Photography collection.
 Both products are stored in Tagged Image File Format (TIFF).

 The medium resolution digital NHAP products were created with a digital single-lens reflex camera at a resolution of 63 microns, or 400 dots per inch (dpi).
-The file size for each 9-inch photograph is approximately 15 megabytes (MB) for a black-and-white image and 45 MB for a color image.
 These products can be downloaded through EarthExplorer or GloVis.

 The USGS Film Archive is being systematically scanned at a resolution of 25 microns beginning with film sources that are affected by vinegar syndrome degradation.
 High resolution scans of NHAP photography will be offered to the public at no charge after the work has been completed for older photography.
 USGS EROS is currently offering on-demand scanning services for NHAP photography to meet customer requirements for high resolution scanned images.